IoannisChalk/Portfolio/README.md

 These hands-on projects provided me with practical experience in exploring data, developing models, and solving real-world problems.
 While most projects were guided exercises, I approached them with a mindset of independent learning and experimentation to deepen my understanding.

-This portfolio is a testament to my dedication to mastering the field of data science and AI, and I hope it provides you with insights into my capabilities. 🚀
+This portfolio is a testament to my dedication to mastering the field of data science and machine learning , and I hope it provides you with insights into my capabilities. 🚀

 ---